 Sântandrei is a major celebration that involves lots of garlic.
 Saint Andrei is also the Patron Saint of Romania, observed on the 30th of November.

 In case you didn’t know already… garlic is believed to have healing and protective powers.
-For this reason alone Romanian folktales call it ai (usturoi is named so when used in culinary situations), or the wild garlic, samuraslă.
+For this reason alone Romanian folktales call it ai.
+Usturoi is named when used in culinary situations.
+The wild garlic is samuraslă.

-So on Saint Andrei it is advised to hang garlic, ai, at window, doors, on the eaves of the house, and don’t forget the stables to protect the horses and the cattle against any evil spirits, strigoi and moroi.
+So on Saint Andrei it is advised to hang garlic, ai, at window, doors, on the eaves of the house, and don’t forget the stables to protect the horses and the cattle against any evil spirits, strigoi and moroi (who are wander around to steal people’s minds and the orchards’ fruits).
 But do hang the garlic strings so that they form a cross.

 In Romanian folklore it is said that God Himself named the garlic ai, because it is a sacred plant.